Zilliqa/kaya/README.md

 Run `npm install`, then `node server.js`.
 Debug mode: `DEBUG=testrpc* node server.js`.

 ## Server Usage

 To run the server, type `npm start`.
+The server listens on port 4200 by default.

 By default, the data states are non-persistent.
 Once you shut down the node server, everything will be deleted.
 To enable persistence data, use: